-There are two times in the year when you can apply.
+There are 2 times in the year when you can apply.
 If you're applying to join us for September entry (for either a full year or 1 term), you'll need to get your application to us by 19 August 2019.
 For January entries (1 term exchange only), the closing date for applications is 9 December 2019.

 As part of your online application, you'll need to submit the following supporting evidence:

 - An academic transcript and one reference from your home university